about the snack sack

-Brenna Kutch (they/them or she/her) is a self-described bureaucratic activist - creating structural change through policy and organizational inclusion.
+Brenna (they/them or she/her) assist with blog content through educational pieces, as well as other written content needs such as articles, white papers, and more.
+She is a self-described bureaucratic activist - creating structural change through policy and organizational inclusion.
 They spend their time writing strongly worded opinions, joining social justice and human rights causes, challenging binaries, and over-committing.
-Their professional career is in public education and international development with a focus on HR and Diversity/Equity/Inclusion, and they currently work at USAID's Office of Food for Peace.
+Their professional career is in public education and international development with a focus on Human Resources and Diversity/Equity/Inclusion, and they currently work at USAID's Office of Food for Peace.

 Your skill here